Skip to content

 SMTP_USERNAME No default set Yes The username of your SMTP email provider, probably your email address

 SMTP_PASSWORD No default set Yes The password of your SMTP email provider.
 Some providers allow the use of your account password, others require the creation of an app password.
-Please refer to your provider documentation
+Please refer to your provider documentation.
+Alternatively, use SMTP_PASSWORD_FILE for Docker secrets

 SMTP_SECURE true Yes By default it uses secure communications.
 Accepted values are true and false